-The “lost generation”.
+The “lost generation” are those who came of age during the Cultural Revolution of 1966-1976.
 The Cultural Revolution was Mao Zedong’s final policy, and it caused great suffering.
 Millions died in those years, and education was crippled.
-Pray that the “lost generation” of that era might find hope and peace in Christ.
+The economic growth in China since then largely left the “lost generation” behind.
+Pray that this generation might find hope and peace in Christ.

 The 500 million-plus captives of hollow and deceptive philosophies found in ancient practices such as Daoism, Buddhism and Confucianism and in the newer Falun Gong movement.
 These traditions are experiencing growth - with Confucian teachings especially being promoted and Buddhism rapidly growing.
 Young people are not so attracted, but many professionals and older generations seek such grounding and transcendent meaning.
 Pray that they might turn their hearts toward Truth and the freedom only the gospel can give.